 NextDNS

-A privacy-focused DNS firewall offering real-time analytics, device-level rules, and extensive customization.
-You can set per-profile rules, access detailed query logs, and block trackers, ads, and threats.
-Consumer and SMB-friendly DNS filtering service offering customizable blocklists, analytics, and encrypted DNS protocols (DoH, DoT).
-Focused on privacy and parental control.
+A privacy-focused DNS firewall with real-time analytics, device-level rules, and extensive customization.
+Set per-profile rules, access detailed query logs, and block trackers, ads, and threats.
+Geared toward consumers and SMBs.

 Key Features: